asimba/pybpgviewer/README.md

 Esc | close
 Ctrl-O | open BPG image file
 Ctrl-S | save a copy of the opened file as a PNG file
+Ctrl-C | save a copy of the opened file
 + | zoom in (up to 100%)
 - | zoom out (down to the smallest avaliable size)
 Left,Up,Right,Down | move over the scaled image